on the cheap and sleazy side (www.cheapandsleazy.net)

 Earlier I mentioned Art Bell's insane schedule: 7 days a week, 5 hours a day, and 9 hours on Sundays, when he did a different show.
 That "different" show on Sundays was called Dreamland.
 Since Art hurt his back and retired a few years ago, he handed the reins of that show over to his close friend Whitley Strieber, who does an admirable job.
 Alas, this show is not on the radio, but you can hear it over the internet ... and if you wish to record it like those 10 hours of ghost stories, simply connect the cable to your computer instead of the radio, and you're in for some interesting radio.

-Dan Augustine's "Hair of the Alien" illustration
+Dan Augustine's Excellent "Hair of the Alien" Illustration (and Occasional Desktop Picture)

 Another interesting guest was John Bedini, who has been experimenting with an early version of the telephone -- which was wireless, and conducted through both air and water.